 The Board will seek to reasonably accommodate students where there is a demonstrated conflict between a specific class, curriculum or co-curricular activity and a religious requirement or observance.
-Where an academic or co-curricular accommodation is requested, the school principal should have an informed discussion with the parents/guardians and student (adult student) to understand the nature and extent of the conflict.
+Where an academic or co-curricular accommodation is requested, the school should have an informed discussion with the student's parents/guardians to understand the nature and extent of the conflict.